jnnycn007/lwevt/docs/index.rst

 Welcome to the documentation for version |version|.

-LwEVT is a simple event manager for embedded system.
+LwEVT is a simple event manager for embedded systems.
 Its main purpose is to be able to send various events in the application from various modules.
 Application defines custom types with optional data structure to be sent to various application listeners.